Portlaoise GAA: All-Stars

-Critchley's selection on the 1985 All-Star hurling team made him the first from the county to achieve that honour.

-The Portlaoise clubman was selected at midfield alongside such hurlers as John Fenton, Nicky English and Joe Cooney.
-Several players have emulated the feat since in football but he remains the sole Laois recipient of a hurling award.
-Many, including Critchley himself, believed that John Taylor was equally deserving of the honour.
-Fate decreed otherwise: in the summer of 1985, Pat hurled one of his best ever games against Wexford in the Leinster championship and Laois reached the provincial final for the first time in 36 years.
+Pat Critchley's selection on the 1985 All-Star hurling team made him the first (and only) from the county to achieve that honour.
+The Portlaoise clubman was selected at midfield alongside Nicky English and Joe Cooney.
+In the summer of 1985, Critchley played one of his best ever games against Wexford in the Leinster championship and Laois reached the provincial final for the first time in 36 years.